 Then little Wooper comes strolling along.
 She’s kind of a dope, but she’s blue and inhabits a riverside area in the game.
 Seems like a pretty cut-and-dry “use Thunderbolt” situation, especially since you likely just caught a Mareep at that point.

 No sell – this critter lives in the mud.
 She’s a slimy-skinned Ground-type, and immune to the main thing that the show has taught kids to do against every Water-type.
-In fact, the only thing she is weak to is Grass (which, to be fair, is pretty common).
+In fact, the only thing she is weak to is Grass (which, to be fair, is perfectly abundant).

 As a side-note, the games would keep leaning into this by giving Wooper and Quagsire a passive ability in the next generation that also made them immune to Water.
 That’s two situations where these monsters can switch in and eat an attack for free – or even recover from it.
 Fun stuff!

-Speaking of fun switcheroos, Wooper often gets pegged as being the Pokémon interpretation of the fun-to-say-out-loud axlotl.
-While axlotls are related within the same order of animals, this isn’t quite right; axlotls never outgrow the frills on their neck, and never leave the water where they’re born.
+Speaking of fun switcheroos, Wooper often gets pegged as being the Pokémon interpretation of the fun-to-say-out-loud axolotl.
+While axolotls are absolutely related, this isn’t perfectly on the mark; axolotls never outgrow the frills on their neck, and never leave the water where they’re born.

 Rather, this family is based on the hefty Japanese Giant Salamander, which (aside from the cartoony aesthetic) isn’t too different in size and appearance from a Quagsire.
 This thing looks kind of like a Looney Tune, sure, but every once and a while you do run into an equally-goofy animal in real life.

 Now, we may have had a salamander before, but that’s more an odd quirk of naming.
-“Salamander” is a name with two distinct flavors: mythical, folklore-derived salamanders are lizard-like spirits that are capable of withstanding fire.
-Real-world salamanders are amphibians with permeable skin and natural regenerative abilities that live their infancy underwater.
+“Salamander” is a name with two distinct flavors: mythical, folklore-derived salamanders are lizard-like spirits capable of withstanding fire.
+Real-world salamanders are amphibians with permeable skin and natural regenerative abilities.
 They look a bit the same, but they’re of opposite elements – and Pokémon gives them wildly different appearances, to boot.

-Salamanders are a bit odd in their being very fish-like lizards, being born entirely underwater before coming up to the ground.
-As a result, salamander children are something like undeveloped larvae, with frilly gills, fewer and flipper-y-er limbs, and a more pronounced tail.
+Salamanders are a bit more odd in their being very ambhibian-like lizards, being born entirely underwater before coming up to the ground.
+As a result, salamander children are something not unlike tadpoles, with frilly gills, fewer and flipper-y-er limbs, and a more pronounced tail.
 It’s the perfect monster to reflect a multi-stage evolution, from egg to an aquatic toady to a damp lizard.

-That said, a lot of internet denizens have a mild obsession with the axlotl in particular, which translates into a mild obsession with this Pokémon.
-There’s even some reason to believe that The Pokémon Company is aware of this; in one season of the anime, a Wooper was given a recurring role and part of the regular spotlight.
-He never joined a main character’s team or anything, and the Johto-based games weren’t part of the new rotation at the time, so he’s kind of an odd choice for a recurring guest-star in a vacuum.
-It’s nice to take that minor evidence and read from it some meta-awareness that fans love them a Wooper and the anime was willing to provide – whether or not this is the case.
+That said, a lot of internet denizens have a mild obsession with the axolotl in particular, which translates into a mild obsession with similar-looking Pokémon.
+There’s even some reason to believe that The Pokémon Company is aware of this; in one season of the anime, a wild Wooper was given a recurring bit part over about seventy episodes.
+He never joined a main character’s team or anything, and the Johto region wasn’t seeing any emphasis in the games at the time, so he’s kind of an odd choice for a recurring guest-star in a vacuum.
+It’s nice to take that minor evidence and read from it some meta-awareness that fans love them a Wooper and the anime was willing to provide – whether or not it’s actually the case.

 Functionally, Wooper has peers that accomplish the same thing that she does nowadays, which would usually put these guys under some scrutiny for being benched to Reserve or even Retired.
 But you just can’t replicate fans’ natural enthusiasm for a mascot, and the series would be doing itself a disservice to exclude these two.
 I’m as biased as everyone else, but they really are a Must-Have if the series’ goal is to hold their audience as long and strong as possible.

-Any and all appreciation for Wooper and Quagsire is welcome in the comments!
+Any and all appreciation for Wooper, Quagsire, and Clodsire is welcome in the comments!